The Flintstones Meet Rockula and Frankenstone: Plot

 When Fred wins the big prize on the "Make A Deal or Don't" game show, he and Wilma plan a vacation with Barney and Betty to Count Rockula's spooky castle in Rocksylvania which has now been turned into a tourist resort.
 Unfortunately, during the trip, Fred and Barney accidentally stumble across Rockula's old laboratory, where his unfinished Frankenstone monster sleeps, and forget to close the window when they leave the lab.
-Lightning subsequently strikes the machines in the lab, and provide Frankenstone with life.
+Lightning subsequently strikes the machines in the lab, providing Frankenstone with life.
 Frankenstone awakens Rockula (who has been asleep for the past five hundred years, thus explaining his disappearance) from his secret crypt, and the two scare everyone out of the hotel, except for the Flintstones and the Rubbles, who had gone to bed early due to jet lag.

 Rockula and Frankenstone eventually discover the Flintstones and Rubbles, and Rockula mistakes Wilma for his long-lost bride and vows to make her his, even if it means killing Fred.
 Wilma initially mistakes Rockula for the hotel manager, Mr. Silika, who had dressed up as Rockula, for quite some time until Rockula turns into a bat in front of her.
 As Fred, Barney and Betty discover Wilma's absence and begin searching for her, Wilma flees and a long cat-and-mouse chase ensues all over the castle.
 Rockula finds and corners Fred, but is scared off by Barney, wearing a werewolf mask.
 The couples eventually end up cornered inside the Rubbles' room.
-Fred challenges Rockula to a fight, using a bat statuette as a weapon, but the statuette turns out to actually be the switch for the trapdoor to Rockula's laboratory, which Rockula and Frankenstone were unknowingly standing on.
-As Fred raises the statuette to strike, both Rockula and Frankenstone fall through the trapdoor, and the Flintstones and Rubbles escape and return to Bedrock.
+Fred challenges Rockula to a fight, using a bat statuette as a weapon, but the statuette turns out actually to be the switch for the trapdoor to Rockula's laboratory, which Rockula and Frankenstone were unknowingly standing on.
+As Fred raises the statuette to strike, Rockula and Frankenstone both fall through the trapdoor, and the Flintstones and Rubbles escape and return to Bedrock.
 Wilma invites Betty and Barney to stay for dinner and leaves the three of them in the living room while she goes into the kitchen to cook.

 Unbeknownst to them, Rockula has flown (in the form of a bat) all the way from Rocksylvania to Bedrock.
 Flying through the kitchen window, he begs Wilma to marry him, promising her a life of luxury if she agrees.
 Winking at Fred, Barney and Betty (watching surreptitiously from the doorway), Wilma agrees to consider marrying Rockula, then immediately begins nagging him about chores, upkeep of the house, and his bad habits.
 Aghast, Rockula (apparently forgetting that most chores would be left to the servants) changes back into a bat and flies off, claiming to need another 500 years of rest.
 Barney laughs and lauds Wilma for defeating Rockula by telling him "the real truth about married life".

 Pebbles and Bamm-Bamm do not appear in the story; no explanation is given for their absence.